ericsilberstein1/learn-nanochat/readme.md

 * Better understand the concept behind BPB eval, nits, why it's a legit way to compare loss across diff vocab sizes, etc.

 * Make sure I understand how weight initialization works for distributed training and if it's ok for weights on diffrent GPUs to start out different

+* Try tiny examples of torch.dist functions in a notebook and potentially time moving tensors between GPUs vs within a GPU

+* If warnings at start of train persist on more modern GPUs investigate

 #### Completed